Wi-Fi Beacon Pollution

 All Wi-Fi routers / access points broadcast something called a "beacon" every 100 milliseconds.
 This contains all the data that a device needs in order to be able to join the network.
 From what frequencies and encryption modes are used to what kind of power saving and 802.11n parameters are supported - it's all there.
 When you open up the list of wireless networks on your phone for example, the data from all the beacon frames is what's used to fill in the list of networks.
 Beacon frames are broadcast constantly, even if there are no clients connected.

-Unfortunately the 802.11 specification requires that beacon frames are broadcast at the slowest speed and oldest standard that the access point supports, in order to allow compatibility with old devices.
+The Wi-Fi specification (802.11) requires that beacon frames are broadcast at the slowest speed and oldest standard that the access point supports, in order to allow compatibility with old devices.
 This means that beacons are often sent out using 802.11b at 1 mbps, a standard which dates back to 1999 and is very slow compared to today's 450 mbps 802.11n or 1.3gbps+ 802.11ac networks.
 As radio spectrum is a shared medium, no other nearby devices on the same frequency can send while a beacon is being transmitted.

 Wireless devices are not supposed to begin sending until the spectrum is clear, which results in another problem when access points are in different locations (as is typically the case).
 A client in between two distant access points will see beacons from both of them, but the access points themselves are not aware of each other, thus creating interference when they transmit at the same time.

 This means that as the number of access points on a channel increases, available radio bandwidth is reduced and interference increases.
 The 2.4 GHz spectrum is most affected by this problem due to the low number of channels and high number of devices.
 The same concept still applies to 5 GHz but because the number of channels are higher and the lowest speed is 6 mbps, the problem is greatly reduced.